EneRgYCZ/EneRgYCZ/README.md

 - 👋 Hi, I’m @EneRgYCZ
 - 👀 I’m interested in Mobile Development and AI
 - 🌱 I’m currently learning Flutter
-- 📫 You can rach me @CatalinZaharia6
+- 📫 You can reach me @CatalinZaharia6

 <!---
 EneRgYCZ/EneRgYCZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.